jzhangc/git_R_STATS_KBS/README.md

 - Function name change (old -> new)	*Note that the usage of those functions are unchanged*

 		frogstats -> rbiostats
 		frogplots -> rbioplot
 		frogplots_curve -> rbioplot_cruve

 - New features and changes

-	rbioplot_curve:
+		rbioplot_curve():
 			- the function now detects the number of end numbers (i.e., if the data has replicates or not) and determines if error bar is needed for plotting.
 			- the function now automatically assigns different line patterns for each experimental group.

-	autorange_curve:
+		autorange_curve():
 			-consistent with the changes to rbioplot_curve, necessary adjustments have been made to make sure proper space management of the graph

 - Other

 		The contact email address specific to the program is changed to jzhangcad@gmail.com.
 (Please note that this will not affect my current Gmail address, i.e., I am NOT switching my main email address to this)